Alfresco/alfresco-build-tools/docs/README.md

       - uses: Alfresco/alfresco-build-tools/.github/actions/pre-commit@ref
 ```

-or into an existing workflow of your choice just declaring the step:
+This can also be done into an existing workflow, just declaring the step:

 ```yml
       - uses: Alfresco/alfresco-build-tools/.github/actions/pre-commit@ref